statscol/tts-ai-public-figure/README.md

 ## Demo

 A demo app can be found in [this](https://huggingface.co/spaces/jhonparra18/petro-tts-app) HuggingFace Space.
-This will be updated with the latest checkpoint.
+It contains the latest checkpoint.